All Episodes

 That's what I'm finding, said conservative campaign consultant Rick Shafton, who is based in Sparta, New Jersey.

-Top Republicans, including uh the president Carl Rove, Vice President Cheney, Ken Melman been meeting with conservative activists so forth.
+Top Republicans, including the president, Karl Rove, Vice President Cheney, Ken Melman, been meeting with conservative activists, so forth, emphasizing the importance of the midterm election.

-Uh family research council president Tony Perkins sent an email this week asking supporters to sign a values voter pledge.
+Family Research Council President Tony Perkins sent an email this week asking supporters to sign a values voter pledge.

-Email warned that too many elective officeholders are content to downplay social issues.
+Email warned that too many elective office holders are content to downplay social issues.

-Um then there's Republican media consultant Craig Shirley said the party's national leadership appears to be trying to scare disaffected voters to the polls by arguing that Republicans aren't as bad as the Democrats.
+And then there's Republican media consultant Craig Shirley said the party's national leadership appears to be trying to scare disaffected voters to the polls by arguing that Republicans aren't as bad as the Democrats.

 It'd be nice if the National Party started talking about what we are for instead of simply trashing the left.

-I but I'm not sure I understand this.
+Shirley's a nice enough guy, but I'm not sure I understand this.

-Uh I thought everybody was talking about what we're for in the context of explaining how it'll all go down the drain and be lost if the cut-and-run conservatives stay home and give the election to the Democrats.
+I thought everybody was talking about what we're for in the context of explaining how it'll all go down the drain and be lost if the cut-and-run conservatives stay home and give the election to the Democrats.

-In the meantime, drive by media is obsessed with the notion that Bush and Rove are optimistic about this.
+In the meantime, Drive-By Media is obsessed with the notion that Bush and Rove are optimistic about this.

-On the hotline blog, there's a little piece why the White House has to be optimistic.
+On the Hotline blog, there's a little piece, why the White House has to be optimistic.

-For him, one of the most important sources of data is a weekly email his political team prepares called the weekly grassroots report.
+For him, one of the most important sources of data is a weekly email his political team prepares called the Weekly Grassroots Report.

 It meticulously records the work of tens of thousands of volunteers in targeted states, counties, and congressional districts across the country.